Mix and Match: Using Essential Oils to Create Personalized Insect Repellent

-- Next use a dropper to add a total of 50 to 75 drops of any combination of the essential oils you’ve chosen.
+- Next, use a dropper to add a total of 50 to 75 drops of any combination of the essential oils you’ve chosen.

-This recipe will make a standard-strength mixture—simply add a few drop more or less to tweak until you get the strength you prefer.
+This recipe will make a standard-strength mixture—simply add a few drops more or less to tweak until you get the strength you prefer.
 Even if you need a very strong formulation, be sure to keep the percentage of oils under 15% of the total volume for safety.
 Leave a little bit of room in the bottle so you can shake the mixture before every application (separation of oils is normal and to be expected—shake before every use for best results).
 Adding a little bit of jojoba or coconut oil can turn your bug spray into a skin moisturizer as well.

 Keep a bottle in your diaper bag, your purse, out on your patio and/or in your car.
-If, for some reason, you forget to spray on your mixture or you already have bug bites, a drop or two of lavender or tea tree oil directly on the bite will relieve itching and speed up the healing process.
+If for some reason, you forget to spray on your mixture or you already have bug bites, a drop or two of lavender or tea tree oil directly on the bite will relieve itching and speed up the healing process.

 A few warnings about essential oils

-Make sure your oils come from a reputable source and be aware about what products you’re already wearing on your skin, as some interactions can occur.
+Make sure your oils come from a reputable source and be aware of what products you’re already wearing on your skin, as some interactions can occur.
 It’s also always a good idea to test for skin sensitivity and allergic reactions before dousing yourself with any new oils.
 Children and pregnant or nursing women can have serious adverse reactions to certain oils so use caution.
 This natural bug spray is perfect for spritzing your dog around the collar, but avoid putting essential oils on your feline friends, as many of them can be poisonous to cats.

 Pamela Bofferding is a native Texan who now lives with her husband and sons in New York City.
 She enjoys hiking, traveling, and playing with her dogs.